A nēnē in its natural habitat

 Breeding Program Success

-HEBCP propagation program ends after successfully releasing over 400 nēnē into the wild.
+HEBCP propagation program ends after releasing over 400 Nēnē, with a population of 1,888–1,978 individuals.

 2016